Netherlands in World War I: Violations

 At the beginning of the war, the German Army marched near the Dutch–Belgian border in the province of Limburg.
 For a stretch of 500 m between border markers 42 and 43, the road was half Belgian and half Dutch territory.
 Dutch border guards made clear which part of the road was Dutch territory, and as a consequence, the German Army avoided it on its westward march.
 However, the Dutch were falsely accused by Belgian and French newspapers at the time of supporting the German invasion of Belgium.

-Dutch sailors suffered from war-related incidents and neutrality violations.
-Several ships were torpedoed by German U-boats or sunk by British sea mines.
-The fishing town of Scheveningen lost 300 fishermen.
-In total, 862 fishermen died and 175 fishing boats were sunk.
-Some sea mines washed ashore and killed civilians or military specialists tasked with disarming the sea mines.
-To protect merchant ships, the Netherlands negotiated a free channel from the coast via the Dogger Bank to the North Sea with Germany.

 Both Allied and German military aircraft violated Dutch airspace.
-On several occasions, lost British and German pilots dropped bombs on Dutch towns.
-The worst incident occurred on 30 April 1917, when a lost British pilot of the Royal Naval Air Service mistakenly dropped eight bombs on the town of Zierikzee, damaged several houses and killed a family of three.
+On several occasions, Allied and German pilots mistakenly dropped bombs on Dutch towns.
+The deadliest incident occurred on 30 April 1917, when a Royal Naval Air Service pilot mistakenly dropped eight bombs on the town of Zierikzee, damaged several houses and killed a family of three.
 After initially denying the incident, the British government apologized and agreed to compensate the Dutch for damage and loss of life.
-A total of 107 airplanes and 24 seaplanes landed in the Netherlands, and 220 crewmen were taken prisoner.
+A total of 107 Allied and German airplanes and 24 seaplanes landed in the Netherlands, and 220 crewmen were taken prisoner.
 Of the crashed planes, 67 were repaired and added to the army's air department.

-German Zeppelins on bombing raids against England frequently violated Dutch airspace because of weather conditions such as wind or fog.
-It is unclear whether Dutch fire was responsible for the downing of the Zeppelin LZ 54, which came down in the sea and led to the King Stephen incident in which British sailors let the German crew drown.
+German Zeppelins carrying out bombing raids against the UK frequently violated Dutch airspace because of weather conditions such as wind or fog.
+It is unclear whether Dutch fire was responsible for the downing of the Zeppelin LZ 54, which came down in the North Sea and led to the King Stephen incident, in which the captain of the British fishing trawler King Stephen, William Martin, refused to rescue the crew of LZ 54, resulting in them drowning.